-Yoga Bowers a grandfather with three grandchildren and six children is a retired IBM Executive.
-He has lived at Gilpin House since 2007 and started hosting this weekly meditation group for family and friends in November 2011.
-His inspiration is the vision of Buckminster Fuller Make the world work for 100% of humanity, meditation teachings of Osho Mindfulness in the Modern World and the work of Jon Kabat-Zinn on the role of Mindfulness in Education.
-I
+Yoga Bowers a grandfather with four grandchildren and six children is a retired IBM Executive.
+He has lived at Gilpin House since 2007 and started hosting a weekly meditation practice group for family and friends in November 2011.
+His inspiration is the vision of Buckminster Fuller, Make the world work for 100% of humanity, meditation teachings of Osho, Mindfulness in the Modern World and the work of Jon Kabat-Zinn on the role of Mindfulness in Education.

 Returning to England in 1969 Yoga attended the first of the summer gatherings at Brockwood Park with Krishnamurti an enlightened teacher with a passion for inquiry.
 At the same time, Yoga was inspired by the bold vision of Buckminster Fuller on how the computer would contribute “To make the world work for 100% of humanity” and so started his career in Information Technology (IT).
-In the 1970’s Yoga joined IBM and after a very successful period of mainframe sales in the City of London was privileged to work in IBM Scientific Programs on Sustainable Development, the foundation of the IBM Smarter Planet initiative.
-In 1989 Yoga received the IBM Chairman’s Award for Exceptional Achievement.
+In the 1970’s Yoga joined IBM and after a very successful period of mainframe sales in the City of London was privileged to work in IBM Scientific Programs on Sustainable Development, adopted by all United Nations Member States in 2015 it provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
+The IBM Smarter Planet initiative the was built on this foundational work and in 1989 Yoga received the IBM Chairman’s Award for Exceptional Achievement.

 Following the two March 2013 conferences with Jon Kabat-Zinn at the Bangor University Mindfulness in Society Conference in Chester on 24 March and the Mindfulness in Schools Conference in London on 27 March 'Mindfulness' replaced 'Wellbeing' in the Meditation Groups title.
 The Mindfulness Foundation was founded to campaign for Mindfulness Meditation in Schools and got off to a great start with the Mindfulness in Education debate in Parliament Westminster Hall on 10th December 2013.